vasilaky/Ethiopia/README.md

 # EthiopiaSMS
+## How to Set Up For the First Time
 1) Create an `.env` file with all the variables from the `config.py` file defined.
 The structure is as follows:
    ```
   export TO_NUMBER="[Actual Phone Number]"